signalfx/splunk-otel-collector/deployments/cloudfoundry/buildpack/README.md

 - `UAA_USERNAME` - Name of the UAA user.
 - `UAA_PASSWORD` - Password for the UAA user.
 - `SPLUNK_ACCESS_TOKEN` - Your Splunk organization access token.
+- The Splunk Observability Suite requires an endpoint, so one of the two options below must be specified:
+    1) - `SPLUNK_INGEST_URL` - The ingest base URL for Splunk.
+This option takes precedence over SPLUNK_REALM.
+       - `SPLUNK_API_URL` - The API server base URL for Splunk.
+This option takes precedence over SPLUNK_REALM.
+    2) - `SPLUNK_REALM` - The Splunk realm in which your organization resides.
+Used to derive SPLUNK_INGEST_URL
+       and SPLUNK_API_URL.

 Optional:
 - `OS` - Operating system that Cloud Foundry is running.
 Must match format of Otel Collector executable name.